ktneely/blog9/content/blog/eGPU as a part of a HomeLab computing setup Part 1.md

   - The *Chroma* version has what is basically an USB hub in the back with 4 USB 3.x ports and an ethernet jack added to the plain Core X version
 My thinking was that this system could not only provide GPU, but also act as an easy dock-hub for my primary computers.
 This didn’t work out quite as I planned (more in the next post).

 The included thunderbolt cable is connected from the NUC to the eGPU.
-Theoretically, the standard peripherals (keyboard, mouse, etc.) should be connected to the eGPU hub and everything will “just work”.
+Theoretically, the standard peripherals (keyboard, mouse, etc.) should be connected to the eGPU hub and everything will "just work".
 However, in my testing, things worked best with the peripheral hub I use plugged into the NUC and only the #Thunderbolt cable plugged into the enclosure.
 In the spirit of IT troubleshooters everywhere: start by making the least amount of change and iterate from there.